Information for overseas PhD applicants

 international students than any other UK university.
 It boasts

 excellent international and UK transport links.
 Manchester Airport is a

 major international air hub and is the busiest UK airport outside of London,

-World's largest passenger airliner.
-It hosts a daily A380 service to
+World's largest passenger plane, and it hosts a daily A380 service to

 Dubai.
 Manchester is just a two-hour rail journey away from

 London.
 The London to Manchester rail service operates every 20 minutes

 |Professor Brian Cox, a particle physicist and science broadcaster based at the School of Physics & Astronomy, talks about how Jodrell Bank and physics research at Manchester attracted him to study physics at the University of Manchester.|

 The School of Physics and Astronomy can rightly claim to be the epicentre of many seminal discoveries and breakthroughs in physics and astrophysics, from the nuclear physics work of Ernest Rutherford and Hans Geiger, the pioneering development of Radio Astronomy by Bernard Lovell, through to the recent discovery of Graphene by Andre Geim and Konstantin Novoselov.